 ARKDUST by Alex Smith | 2nd Printing

-Follow @theyarebirds on IG for information about the future of ARKDUST.
+Follow @theyarebirds on IG for information about the future of ARKDUST, now coming out through ROSARIUM Publishing.

 "This book doesn't predict the future, guide humanity into a pre-determined, technological wonderland, it's no obelisk that 'they' get to touch, toy, play with and weaponize in the halcyon days of an encroaching new world order, no. Arkdust is a guide through the washed-out apocalypse already upon us.
 Keep this in your back pocket, tucked between calculus text books, hidden from your step-dad, and left to rot on a public transit seat."